BardicDefense/purple-hack/spells.md

 #### Fumble

 _Enchantment (R: Medium, D: 1 hour)_
-Save: Hard (Will).
+Save: Willpower 14.
 One subject becomes clumsy and awkward.
 Running creatures will trip and fall, and those reaching for an item or wielding a weapon will drop it.
 While affected, recovery from a fall or of a fumbled object requires a full round (no movement possible).
 If the victim makes their save, they are